- Describe how and why the separation of powers exists in Australia's democratic system

 Governor swears in the

-Premier and Ministry after an election and assents to bills passed by Parliament, making them Laws.
+Ministry after an election and assents to bills passed by Parliament, making them Laws.
 The

 Governor represents NSW at special occasions and acts as patron to community organisations and supports community activities.